 “You knoowww you want to.”
 Chou’s eyes narrowed even further as he drawled out his response.
 “Don’t even try to tell me you’re not curious what it’d be like.”

 “No, I’m not going to try,” Sano replied irritably, flushing slightly.
 “But just because I’m a normal guy and think someone’s hot other than my boyfriend doesn’t mean I automatically want to fuck them without thinking about the situation!”

 “He’d never find out,” Chou cajoled.
 “It’d be real easy.
 Hell, for all he pays attention to me anymore, we could do it right here.
 Wouldn’t that show him.”
 His suggestive smile turned to a dark grin at this thought, until he added a little regretfully, “Except that we wouldn’t let him find out.”

 “So this is all about ‘showing’ Saitou.”
-Sano was starting to get angry now, but his continued semi-daze of surprise at Chou’s behavior was preventing it from becoming severe.
+Sano was starting to get angry now, but his continued semi-daze of surprise at Chou’s behavior prevented it from becoming severe just yet.

 “No!
 It’s about being bored out of my fuckin’ mind.”